J. P. Ricciardi: Early career

+Toronto Blue Jays

 2001-2004

 On November 14, 2001, Ricciardi was hired as general manager of the Blue Jays.
 He signed a five-year contract with Toronto after the 2002 season, which was extended to 2010 after the 2005 season.

 After arriving in Toronto, one of Ricciardi's first deals was to send hard-throwing reliever Billy Koch to the Athletics for third baseman Eric Hinske and pitcher Justin Miller.
 Over the next few years, Ricciardi would develop a reputation for coziness with his former team, making deals with Oakland for starting pitcher Cory Lidle in November 2002 and another starting pitcher, Ted Lilly, in November 2003.
 After a surprising 2003 campaign, which saw the emergence of Roy Halladay and Vernon Wells, the team suffered its worst season since 1980, in 2004, mainly due to injuries to key players such as Wells and star slugger Carlos Delgado.
 Delgado became a free agent in the off-season, and for financial reasons the Blue Jays did not seriously pursue re-signing him; the Florida Marlins eventually inked him to a contract.
 During the 2004 season, Ricciardi hired former Shelby teammate John Gibbons as the Blue Jays' new manager.
 Gibbons remained as Blue Jays' manager until being fired on June 20, 2008.

 Ricciardi's arrival in Toronto had been greeted with great optimism and enthusiasm after the team had suffered through several disappointing seasons.
 The enthusiasm steadily waned, however, as the team repeatedly failed to qualify for the postseason.

 2005

 Ricciardi was given more freedom to move after Blue Jays owner Ted Rogers expanded the team's payroll to $210 million over three years prior to the 2005 season.
-In the 2005 MLB Draft, Ricciardi famously drafted Ricky Romero instead of Troy Tulowitzki, overruling the recommendations of his scouting staff.
+In the 2005 MLB draft, Ricciardi famously drafted Ricky Romero instead of Troy Tulowitzki, overruling the recommendations of his scouting staff.
 While Romero would have modest success, even being named to the 2011 MLB All-Star Game as a Blue Jay before eventually being released by the team, Tulowitzki would have the better career, winning multiple awards with the Colorado Rockies.
 Coincidentally, Tulowitzki would join the Blue Jays 10 years later in a trade executed by Riccardi's successor, Alex Anthopoulos.

 2006

 After the 2005 season (in which the Blue Jays posted an 80–82 record), Ricciardi began working to improve Toronto's pitching, signing free agent starter A. J. Burnett and closer B.J.
 Ryan.
-He also secured two big bats in first baseman Lyle Overbay and slugging third baseman Troy Glaus via the trade bloc, and signed Gold Glove-winning catcher Bengie Molina as well.
+He also secured two big bats in first baseman Lyle Overbay and slugging third baseman Troy Glaus via the trading block, and signed Gold Glove-winning catcher Bengie Molina as well.
 The additions paid significant dividends for the team in 2006, as the Blue Jays finished second in the tough American League East with an 87–75 record.
 It was the first time Toronto had finished above third in the division since winning the 1993 World Series.